-Princess Serenity in the Sailor Moon manga killed herself in a past life after the Big Bad offed her fiance.
-She also succeeded at a Murder Suicide on a Brainwashed and Crazy Tuxedo Mask, but was brought back to life by the other sailor soldiers who sacrificed their own lives to do it.
+In the manga, Princess Serenity killed herself in her past life after the Big Bad offed her fiance.
+She also succeeded at a Murder-Suicide on a Brainwashed and Crazy Tuxedo Mask, but was brought back to life by the other sailor soldiers who sacrificed their own lives to do it.

 Princess Tutu has at least two main characters consider suicide during the show.
 Also, an early episode about a Wili Maiden states that she is the ghost of a woman who committed suicide when she was betrayed by her love.

-One particularly cruel version of this trope happens in Fushigi Yuugi.
-Chiriko, the Teen Genius of the Suzaku Seishi, is possessed by the evil priest Miboshi from the Seiryuu Seishi, and the only was to kick him out of his body was commiting suicide and killing both of them in the process.
+One particularly cruel version of this trope: Chiriko, the Teen Genius of the Suzaku Seishi, is possessed by the evil priest Miboshi from the Seiryuu Seishi, and the only way to exorcise him was committing suicide and killing both of them in the process.
 Chiriko did this by stabbing himself to death, despite his friends' pleas to stop.

 There's some attempted suicides from other characters before that, too.
 Most notably, Yui tries to slit her wrists because she believes that she was gang raped and that Miaka had abandoned her to that fate... even though both of those reasons are lies fed to her by Nakago in order to turn her against her friend.